osbridge/openconferenceware/README.markdown

 ### Selection Committee Voting

 OCW allows you to designate members of a content selection committee, who can then view feedback from the public and vote on sessions for inclusion in your conference.
-In order to emable this:
+In order to enable this:

 1. An admin needs to edit users to grant them selection committee privileges.
 2. An admin needs to edit the event to accept selector votes.
-3. Selection committee members will then see a voting intereface on proposal pages and a  "selector votes" overview.
+3. Selection committee members will then see a voting interface on proposal pages and a "selector votes" overview.

 Mailing list